-Why did Labor lose the 2004 election?
+Why did Labor lose in 2004?
 Listening to the discussion of private school funding over the past week you’d think that much of the blame lies with Mark Latham’s notorious “hit list” – his plan to increase funding for poorer schools by reducing support for the wealthiest private schools.
 Age columnist Shaun Carney described the impact of that policy as a “searing” experience for Labor; a Daily Telegraph editorial earlier last week called it a “disaster” for the party.
-Julia Gillard seems to agree – she announced that all private schools will receive an increase in funding as a result of the government’s response to the Gonski report.
+Julia Gillard seems to agree – she has announced that all private schools will receive an increase in funding as a result of the government’s response to the Gonski report.

 But how did voters in 2004 see the issue?
 Just before Christmas 2003, Newspoll asked 1200 adults to say what they would “like” or “not like” to happen in 2004.
 Fifty-five per cent of respondents said they would like to see “a reduction in government subsidies for private schools.”
 Thirty-five per cent opposed such a move and 10 per cent were uncommitted.
 In other words, only a little over a third of respondents felt strongly enough to oppose what would later become Labor’s education policy for the election.

 Of course, people’s views can change once a political debate heats up.
 Latham announced the school funding policy on 15 September, three-and-a-half weeks before election day.
 The plan provoked a furore, particularly on talkback radio.
 The prime minister, John Howard, characterised it as “old-fashioned class warfare,” a phrase that appeared repeatedly – along with “hit list” – in media coverage over subsequent days and weeks.
-The churches “savaged” Latham (according to a headline in the Australian), and the private schools warned of fee hikes and an exodus back to government schools.
+The churches “savaged” Latham (according to a headline in the Australian) and the private schools warned of fee hikes and an exodus back to government schools.
 Robert Manne described the announcement as “dubious politics.”
 Andrew Bolt described it as “abhorrent.”

 Those are the only two polls from that period specifically asking about education funding.
 Most pollsters, especially as the election drew closer, were preoccupied with overall voting intentions.
-Labor dropped the school funding policy after the election, and since then none of the major polls have posed the question in the way that Newspoll and ACNielsen did in 2003–04.
+Labor dropped the policy after the election, and since then none of the major polls have posed the question in the way that Newspoll and ACNielsen did in 2003–04.

-Labor’s biggest mistake during the campaign was to wait far too long to respond to the Liberal Party’s relentless, visually sophisticated and misleading comparison of interest rates under previous Labor and Coalition governments, which it promoted through an intense campaign of direct mail, and print and broadcast ads.
+Labor’s biggest mistake during the campaign was to wait far too long to respond to the Liberal Party’s relentless, visually sophisticated comparison of interest rates under previous Labor and Coalition governments, which it promoted through an intense campaign of direct mail, and print and broadcast ads.
 After the election, calculations by economics writers at the Age and the Australian showed a strong correlation between the proportion of mortgagee households in any given electorate and the swing to the Coalition.